LaputanMachines/beautiful-nanaimo/_posts/2023-12-09-monthly-meetup-virl.md

 author: strong-towns-nanaimo
 ---

 There are so many of us now that we had to upgrade the venue!
 We had an excellent year and there’s still more to look forward to: more provincial housing legislation; more municipal infrastructure projects; more delegations.
-Come and chat with local Nanaimo urbanists on transit, walkability, housing affordability, climate, and more.
+Come and chat with local Nanaimo urbanists on transit, walkability, housing affordability, climate, and more. **We're meeting in the Medium Meeting Room on the second floor.**

 - 1:00-3:00 pm : Meet inside the Vancouver Island Regional Library downtown
 - 4:00 pm: Optional hangout for anyone who wants to grab drinks/coffee on Commercial